mohamedelsayed10/Image-Colorization-and-Captioning-with-DeOldify-and-BLIP/README.md

 # Video & Image Colorization and Captioning with DeOldify and BLIP

-This project combines the power of DeOldify for image colorization and Salesforce's BLIP model for image captioning.
+This project combines the power of DeOldify for Video & image colorization and Salesforce's BLIP model for image captioning.
 It allows you to automatically colorize images and generate captions based on their content.

 ![alt text](deploy.png)
 ## Overview